NACLab/ngc-learn/docs/installation.md

 $ cd ngc-learn
 ```

-2. Install the base requirements with:
+2. Install the base requirements (and a few extras for building the docs) with:
 ```console
 $ pip3 install -r requirements.txt
 ```